Pranitha19-top/Prismo/README.md

 # Prismo
-# 👥 Team Name: PRABHA
+# Team Name: PRABHA
-AI powered parametric insurance platform for gig workers 🚀 Automatically detects disruptions and compensates gig workers based on actual income loss 💡 Core innovation: Personalized payout + dynamic pricing
+AI powered parametric insurance platform for gig workers Automatically detects disruptions and compensates gig workers based on actual income loss Core innovation: Personalized payout with the dynamic pricing

 # Problem Statement
-Gig economy workers (Swiggy, Zomato delivery partners) frequently lose income due to external disruptions such as heavy rainfall, extreme heat, pollution, traffic congestion, and curfews.
+Gig economy workers (Swiggy, Zomato delivery partners) frequently lose income due to external disruptions such as heavy rainfall, extreme heat, pollution, traffic congestion and curfews.
-These uncontrollable events reduce their working hours and earnings, and currently there is no automated system to protect their income, forcing workers to bear the full financial loss.
+These uncontrollable events reduce their working hours and earnings and currently there is no automated system to protect their income, forcing workers to bear the full financial loss.

-# 👤 Persona
+#  Persona
 Name: Ravi Kumar

 Role: Swiggy Delivery Partner